lifeofthestudio/lifeofthestudio/README.md

 ### ▌ CONTACT

 This work is made to be encountered.
-If something here resonates — reach out.
+If something here resonates — reach out lifeofthestudio@hotmail.com, +234 90681 99994.

 <br/>